Chart Color Schemes

 Infrastructure

-Bli Bli has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Bli Bli has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 50 such projects that could potentially impact the area.
-Notable projects include Parklakes Central (Bli Bli Northern Village), Good Samaritan Catholic College Expansion, Bli Bli Major Sport and Recreation Precinct, and Bli Bli Village Centre.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 51 projects likely to affect the region.
+Notable ones include Parklakes Central (Bli Bli Northern Village), Good Samaritan Catholic College Expansion, Bli Bli Major Sport and Recreation Precinct, and Bli Bli Village Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.